ASOTRECOL

-The Association of Injured Workers and Ex-Workers of General Motors Colmotores (ASOTRECOL) is a Colombian association whose stated goal is to protect the rights of GM workers and ex-workers and to denounce rights abuses allegedly committed by GM in Colombia.
+The Association of Injured Workers and Ex-Workers of General Motors Colmotores (ASOTRECOL) is a Colombian association whose stated goal is to protect the rights of General Motors (GM) workers and ex-workers and to denounce rights abuses allegedly committed by GM in Colombia.

 Background

 ASOTRECOL is a group of 68 current and former workers at GM Colmotores, GM's Colombian subsidiary, which formed on May 19, 2011.
 ASOTRECOL set up a shelter in front of the U.S. Embassy in Colombia's capital, Bogotá, on August 2, 2011.
 After a year of peaceful protest, several members sewed their mouths closed and initiated a hunger strike on August 1, 2012.
 The association's members were fired by GM after they incurred injuries while working at its Bogotá plant and received no medical benefits or severance.
 They are seeking a solution with GM Colmotores that would include compensation for medical costs and reintegration into GM's workforce.